layeh/kjv/README.md

 ![KJVA - The Psalm Update!](https://raw.githubusercontent.com/Matthew-Tate-Scarbrough/kjva/master/psalm-update.png)

-kjva
-====
+kjv
+===

-Read the Word of God + the Apocrypha from your terminal!
+Read the Word of God from your terminal!

 Forked from [https://github.com/LukeSmithxyz/kjv.git](https://github.com/LukeSmithxyz/kjv.git), which is forked from [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but with the Apocrypha added.

-Smith added the apocrypha and made a better Makefile, however, I have rebranded it as "kjva," meaning kjv+apocyrpha, to avoid confusion with the original by bontibon, and have added a "-w" option, over the "-W."
+Smith added the apocrypha and made a better Makefile, however, I have removed it in this branch, and have added a "-w" option, over the "-W."

-The master (kjva) now has all of the forewords to the Psalms that had them--when the KJV translators were translating Bible, they were allowed to modify the versification *if* absolutely necessary;
-they exercised this right in the Psalms by making the headers for each Psalm not a verse--many people often mistake these as not being scripture, but are technically scripture.
-They do nothing more than explain both or either of who wrote the psalm or what its purpose is.

-I also added the Hebrew Alephbet to the Psalm 119, and added a few extra verses (0-0u) that explain how to pronounce the names of the letters in Tiberian Hebrew pronunciation.
+Recently, I have also added the Psalm headers and Alephbet to the Psalms.

 Branches
 --------